Suhail-Mohamed/Deferred-Shading-with-view-volume-rendering/README.md

 # Deferred Shading + View volume rendering in OpenGL

-This project is an implementation of Deferred shading + view volume rendering in OpenGL & C++
+This project is an implementation of Deferred shading + view volume rendering in OpenGL & C++ (Note: this code was done for a class so it wasn't written with good software engineering principles in mind)
 ![Final Render](project_images/final_render_potentially.png)